Tennis: Struggling Halep knocked out of Wuhan Open

 World number two Wozniacki is looking for a good run in Wuhan to secure a return to the WTA Finals, which she won last year.

+"It's great to get a good start, obviously.
+Every match counts," Wozniacki said.

+"I'm just trying to keep my head down and keep focused and try to win as much as I can to get that (WTA Finals) spot."

-The 3rd-ranked Kerber has already qualified for the Finals, and advanced after a knee injury forced her American opponent Madison Keys to retire.
+The third-ranked Kerber has already qualified for the Finals, and advanced after a knee injury forced her American opponent Madison Keys to retire.

 The German looked set for a big win over the 2017 US Open semi-finalist and was leading 6-0, 4-1 when Keys could not continue.